apache/opendal/website/docs/overview.md

 OpenDAL needs to implement features in a zero cost way which means:

-- Users need not to pay cost for unused features.
+- Users don't need to pay costs for unused features.
 - Users cannot write better implementation for used features.

 For example, we DO